abusaeed2433/JavaBasic/src/r_Enum/info.md

     System.out.println(Gender.FEMALE.ordinal()); // 1
     System.out.println(Gender.OTHERS.ordinal()); // 2
     ```
+- Each enum constant can have different body.
+See `CommandList.java`,

 ## Enum again
 - An enum type is actually a class type.
 So,